Skip to main content

 What you need

-1. A task app with multiple examples
+1. A container with multiple examples

 2. Traces from eval or prior rollouts